Thrive as a

 New Questions Difficulty

-In light of a robust evidence base for a multi-modal approach to post-operative pain, guidelines support optimising opioid-sparing pain relief in this setting, advocating the use of paracetamol, non-steroidal anti-inflammatory agents (NSAIDs, with celecoxib preferred due to greater cyclo-oxygenase-2 selectivity with concomitant reductions in risk of bleeding), ketamine, intravenous lignocaine, and/or regional anaesthesia.
+In light of a robust evidence base for a multimodal approach to post-operative pain, guidelines support optimising opioid-sparing pain relief with regular simple analgesia, appropriate anti-inflammatory agents, ketamine, intravenous lignocaine, and/or regional anaesthesia where clinically appropriate.

 Consolidate key knowledge with rapid review of high-yield learning points from questions you've attempted.